-Eliqible Applicants: Eligible states, territories and federally recognized tribal governments can submit applications on behalf of subapplicants for BRIC funding via FEMA Grants Outcomes (FEMA GO).
+Eligible Applicants: Eligible states, territories and federally recognized tribal governments can submit applications on behalf of subapplicants for BRIC funding via FEMA Grants Outcomes (FEMA GO).
 Applicants may have their own priorities or requirements when screening their subapplications.
 Subapplicants cannot submit these directly to FEMA.
 Subapplicants must submit them to their applicant for review and submission.

-Safeguarding Tomorrow through Ongoing Risk Mitigation (STORM) Act reduce disaster risks for homeowners, businesses, nonprofit organizations and communities to help them build climate resilience.
+Safeguarding Tomorrow through Ongoing Risk Mitigation (STORM) Act

-The Safeguarding Tomorrow through Ongoing Risk Mitigation (STORM) Act authorizes FEMA to provide capitalization grants to states, eligible federally recognized tribes, territories and the District of Columbia to establish revolving loan funds to help local governments carry out hazard mitigation projects that
+The Safeguarding Tomorrow through Ongoing Risk Mitigation (STORM) Act authorizes FEMA to provide capitalization grants to states, eligible federally recognized tribes, territories and the District of Columbia to establish revolving loan funds to help local governments carry out hazard mitigation projects that reduce disaster risks for homeowners, businesses, nonprofit organizations and communities to help them build climate resilience.